 c.
-Evaluate the Inventory of Assessable Units (IAU).
+Evaluate the Inventory of Assessable Units (IAU)

 - (1) The IAU shall reflect WPs that are actually performed within the command.
 Compare your IAU shown in enclosure (2) to the functional categories shown in enclosure (3).
 Ensure your IAU reflects mission critical, as well as financial compliance, administrative support and universal WPs.
-Each Naval Reserve Officers' Training Corps (NROTC) Unit and Maritime Academy will use page 9 of enclosure (2) as a template to annotate applicable information. - (2) When evaluating the pertinent WPs with the applicable governing directives, determine if the WP is susceptible to potential IC breakdowns in protecting Information Assurance (IA) and Personally Identifiable Information (PII).
-Due to high visibility, pay close attention to: audit readiness of operational processes requiring financial accountability, Contract Management, Government Commercial Purchase Card (GCPC) Program, Government Travel Charge Card (GTCC) Program, Defense Travel System (DTS), Civilian Time and Attendance (T&A), General Equipment Accountability/Management, Urinalysis Program, Cyber Security, Privacy Act Program, Command Managed Equal Opportunity (CMEO) Program, Sexual Assault Prevention and Response (SAPR) Program, Emergency Action Planning (EAP), Anti-Terrorism Force Protection (ATFP), Operations/Physical and Personnel Security, Suicide Prevention Program, Voting Assistance Program, Strategic Planning and safety issues associated with a WP. - (3) Managers review and adjust previously developed flowcharts or create flowcharts for all WPs in the command's MICP inventory.
+Each Naval Reserve Officers' Training Corps (NROTC) Unit and Maritime Academy will use page 10 of enclosure (2) as a template to annotate applicable information. - (2) When evaluating the pertinent WPs with the applicable governing directives, determine if the WP is susceptible to potential IC breakdowns in protecting Information Assurance (IA) and Personally Identifiable Information (PII).
+Due to high visibility, pay close attention to: audit readiness of operational processes requiring financial accountability, Contract Management, Government Purchase Card (GPC) Program, Government Travel Charge Card (GTCC) Program, Defense Travel System (DTS), Civilian Time and Attendance (T&A), General Equipment Accountability/Management, Urinalysis Program, Cyber Security, Privacy Act Program, Command Managed Equal Opportunity (CMEO) Program, Sexual Assault Prevention and Response (SAPR) Program, Emergency Action Planning (EAP), Anti-Terrorism Force Protection (ATFP), Operations/Physical and Personnel Security, Suicide Prevention Program, Voting Assistance Program, Strategic Planning and safety issues associated with a WP. - (3) Managers review and adjust previously developed flowcharts or create flowcharts for all WPs in the command's MICP inventory.
 A one-page linear flowchart is required to depict a process.
-Each flowchart will include the following: - (a) Command name and title outlining the WP. - (b) Purpose to include the primary governing directive. - (c) Office code to include contact office telephone number and email address. - (d) Current date annotating reviewed or revised. - (e) Two or three key metrics for each WP. - (f) Description of acronyms used. - (4) Enclosure (4) provides a sample method for developing a flowchart.
-Electronically submit new or revised flowcharts to judith.l.goldsmith.civ@us.navy.mil not later than (NLT) 3 March 2023.
-NROTC Units and Maritime Academies shall not forward flowcharts, but shall retain the flowcharts in-house for turnover and inspection purposes. - d.
-Operational Risk Management (ORM) Assessment, NSTC Domain MICP Strategic Goals, Key Metrics and Internal Control System Test (ICST). - (1) Ensure an ORM Assessment has been performed for each assessable unit WP.
+Each flowchart will include the following: - (a) Command name and title outlining the WP - (b) Purpose to include the primary governing directive - (c) Office code to include contact office telephone number and email address - (d) Current date annotating reviewed or revised - (e) Two or three key metrics for each WP - (f) Description of acronyms used - (4) Enclosure (4) provides a sample method for developing a flowchart.
+NSTC Staff, electronically submit new or revised flowcharts to judith.l.goldsmith.civ@us.navy.mil not later than (NLT) 4 March 2024.
+OTC, RTC and NROTC Units/Maritime Academies shall not forward flowcharts, but shall retain the flowcharts in-house for turnover and inspection purposes.

+d.
+Operational Risk Management (ORM) Assessment, NSTC Domain MICP Strategic Goals, Key Metrics and Internal Control System Test (ICST)

+- (1) Ensure an ORM Assessment has been performed for each assessable unit WP.
 Safety, as well as administrative hazards, risks and/or vulnerabilities for each WP are to be identified and assigned a Risk Assessment Code (RAC).
-Use enclosure (5), to document the assessment and electronically submit the ORM Assessments to judith.l.goldsmith.civ@us.navy.mil NLT 10 March 2023.
-NROTC Units and Maritime Academies shall not forward ORM Assessments, but shall retain the ORM Assessments in-house for turnover and inspection purposes.

-(2) Ensure an ICST is used to examine each WP for efficiency, effectiveness, and economy.
+Use enclosure (5), to document the assessment.
+NSTC Staff electronically submit the ORM Assessments to judith.l.goldsmith.civ@us.navy.mil NLT 11 March 2024.
+OTC, RTC and NROTC Units/Maritime Academies shall not forward ORM Assessments, but shall retain the ORM Assessments in-house for turnover and inspection purposes. - (2) Ensure an ICST is used to examine each WP for efficiency, effectiveness, and economy.
 Each WP shall be linked to one NSTC Domain MICP Strategic Goal documented on enclosure (6).
 Identify the two or three key metrics used on the flowchart to measure performance in block five.
 ICs shall be tested by performing a physical inspection or walk-through, interviewing cognizant personnel and/or evaluating data.
-Electronically submit ICSTs to judith.l.goldsmith.civ@us.navy.mil NLT 10 March 2023.
-NROTC Units and Maritime Academies shall not forward the ICSTs, but shall retain the ICSTs in-house for turnover and inspection purposes.
+NSTC Staff, electronically submit ICSTs to judith.l.goldsmith.civ@us.navy.mil NLT 11 March 2024.
+OTC, RTC and NROTC Units/ Maritime Academies shall not forward the ICSTs, but shall retain the ICSTs inhouse for turnover and inspection purposes.

 e.
-Annual MICP Certification Statement (Statement of Annual Assurance (SOA).
+Annual MICP Certification Statement (Statement of Annual Assurance (SOA))